sourcemeta/jsonbinpack/README.markdown

 ***

 **This is a work-in-progress.
-You can watch the repository or [join the wait-list on the official website](https://jsonbinpack.sourcemeta.com) to get a notification when the first release is out.**

-In the mean-time, star the project to show your support!
+Please consider starring or watching the repository to stay up to date.**

 ***